JohnSundell/ImagineEngine/README.md

 More documentation, contribution guidelines, starter tasks, issues and lots of other cool things will be coming up within the next couple of weeks.
 So stay tuned! 👍

-I can't wait to see what we'll be able to build togeher 😊
+I can't wait to see what we'll be able to build together. 😊

 -- John